Ningreka/EV-Eye/README.md

 - raw_data

-Data_davis: Including near-eye gryscale images in "raw_data/Data_davis/" and event streams "raw_data/Data_davis/" captured by two sets of DAVIS346 event cameras for left and right eyes, each user participates four sessions of data collection.
-The first two session allow us to trigger and capture both saccade and fixation states of the eye movement, and the last two sessions allows us to record eye movement in smooth pursuit.
-For each user, we leverage the VGG Image Annotator [https://www.robots.ox.ac.uk/~vgg/software/via/via_demo.html](https://) to label the pupil region of 9,011 near-eye images selected uniformly across the whole image dataset, the marked result are recorded in excel tables for the last three sessions, e.g., "raw_data/Data_davis/user1/left/session_1_0_1/user_1.csv".
+Data_davis: Including near-eye gryscale images in and event streams captured by two sets of DAVIS346 event cameras for left and right eyes.
+Each user participates four sessions of data collection, the first two session capture both saccade and fixation states of the eye movement, the last two sessions record eye movement in smooth pursuit.
+We leverage the VGG Image Annotator [https://www.robots.ox.ac.uk/~vgg/software/via/via_demo.html](https://) to label the pupil region of 9,011 near-eye images selected uniformly across the image dataset, the marked result are recorded in excel tables in the last three sessions, e.g., "raw_data/Data_davis/user1/left/session_1_0_1/user_1.csv".
   ```
   ─Data_davis
   ├─user1